-Imitating the motivic cohomology theory developed by Voevodsky, MW-Motivic cohomology, defined by B. Calm\`es, F. D\'eglise and J. Fasel, aims at motivic method based on Chow-Witt ring instead of Chow ring.
-Usually, once people have found some kind of cohomology theory, they would like to associate a series of elements in cohomology ring with every vector bundle, which are called characteristic classes, for example, Chern classes, to classify different bundles.
-The first step to Chern classes is to define the first Chern class for line bundles and then the higher Chern classes is defined by something called Chern polynomial (see \cite{H}, A.3), which needs calculation of Chow ring of projective bundles (see \cite{H}, A.2).
-In motivic language, it's the projective bundle theorem (see \cite{D}, 2.10, \cite{MVW}, Theorem 15.12, \cite{SV}, Theorem 4.5 and \cite{MVW}, Definition 14.1 for notations), as following: \begin{theorem} Let \(X\) be a smooth scheme over a perfect field and \(\mathscr{E}\) be a vector bundle of rank \(n\) over \(X\), then the map
+The aim of this paper is to investigate the fundamental properties of MW-motivic cohomology, as defined by B. Calm\`es, F. D\'eglise and J. Fasel.
+This cohomology theory is a generalization of ordinary motivic cohomology as developed by V. Voevodsky.
+One of the basic properties of the latter is the projective bundle theorem (see \cite[2.10]{D}, \cite[Theorem 15.12]{MVW}, \cite[Theorem 4.5]{SV}: \begin{proposition} Let \(X\) be a smooth scheme over a perfect field \(k\) and \(\mathscr{E}\) be a vector bundle of rank \(n\) over \(X\), then the map